hallambaker/Mathematical-Mesh/Documentation/Generated/MeshProtocol.md

 ###Message: MeshResponse

-Base class for all responses.
+Base class for all response messages.
 Contains only the status code and status description fields.

 A service MAY return either the response message specified